Where are they now?

 2007 Nicholas Hartman, French horn, performed the first movement of Mozart’s Concerto No. 3.
 Nicholas attended the Shepherd School of Music at Rice University where he studied horn performance with Professor William VerMeulen.
 After graduation, he won the position of 4th horn in the National Arts Center Orchestra in Ottawa.
 He is now 4th horn in the Toronto Symphony.

-Information compiles by: Nancy Peschko, Young Artist Competition Chairperson
+Information compiled by: Nancy Peschko, Young Artist Competition Chairperson